cargaona/pronsy/README.md

 Queries Received: 1000
 Elapsed time: 20.011s
 Reply Rate: 49 pps
 ```
 It seems I found a limit here since 100000 or 1000000 buffer size perform
 almost the same.

 I did the test directly against CloudFlare, no proxy in the middle, and this is
-what I got
+what I got:

 ```sh
 Queries Sent: 1000
 Queries Received: 631
 Elapsed time: 12.941s
 Reply Rate: 61 pps
 ```
 As expected, CloudFlare performs better than my local proxy but also seems to
-limit the request you send them and I guess that's why I'm not receiving
+limit the requests you send them and I guess that's why I'm not receiving
 response to all of the queries DNSBlast sent.

 More of this tests in are in TODO: put file.